HewlettPackard/python-storage-clients/doc/source/pages/xp.rst

 POST request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This code will create new ldev on the XP array:
+The following code creates a new ldev on the XP array:

 .. code:: python